-Germany’s standard of living, public transport, healthcare, and education systems are excellent and shopping bills in major German cities are often significantly less than other major European cities, resulting in the cost of living in Germany being lower than major European cities such as Paris, London, Rome, Brussels, and Zurich.
-In terms of quality of life and well-being, Germany ranks above average in the OECD Better Life Index.
+Germany is renowned for its high standard of living, efficient public transport, excellent healthcare, and a quality education system.
+Indeed, Germany ranks above average in the OECD Better Life Index in terms of quality of life and well-being.
+Yet, despite these high standards, shopping bills in major German cities are often significantly less than in other major European cities, so the cost of living in Germany is lower than in other major European cities such as Paris, London, Rome, Brussels, and Zurich.

-The cost of living in Germany naturally depends on your lifestyle and the city, or area of a city, in which you live.
+The cost of living in Germany naturally depends on your lifestyle and the city or area you live in.
 This guide provides an overview of the costs of living in Germany, including average costs for housing, groceries, education, health insurance, public transport, and more.

 This guide to the cost of living in Germany includes: